 More recently, IBIS Worldwide reported growth in the outdoor hospitality industry of 1% and revenue of 3 billion.
 They also noted that this surprisingly solid growth in the industry followed the economic slump, which bucked the trend of many other sectors.

-Excitement in the industry was demonstrated at the recent B2B Glamping Show, with businesses attending not just from the UK but from around the globe, including Australia, Canada, USA, Israel, Slovenia, Italy, France, The Netherlands, Greece, Napal, Costa Rica and many more.
-The show will take place again in September 2017, so make sure you put the date in your diaries.
+The excitement in the industry was demonstrated at the recent B2B Glamping Show, with businesses attending not just from the UK but from around the globe, including Australia, Canada, USA, Israel, Slovenia, Italy, France, The Netherlands, Greece, Napal, Costa Rica and many more.
+The show will take place again in September 2018, so make sure you put the date in your diaries.

 So what should a new and aspiring Glamping business be doing to take advantage of the strengthening industry over the coming years?